maicanvlad7/maicanvlad7/README.md

 ### Hi there, I'm Vlad, getting better every day is my goal

-## I'm a student, web-developer and a "wannabe" entrepreneur developing my own business
+## I'm a web-developer and a "wannabe" entrepreneur developing my own business

 - 👋🏽 I love networking events
 - 👨🏽‍💻 Coding is my passion